-Are you burning through your woodpile faster than you think you should be?
-Before you blame the firewood, take a close look at your stove’s door seal.
-A leaky gasket forces your stove to burn hotter and faster, sending your money right up the chimney.
-This makes it nearly impossible to achieve a slow, steady burn that efficiently heats your home.
-For many stoves, a fresh 3/4 inch wood stove door gasket is the simple, affordable fix you need.
-It’s a small investment that pays for itself by helping you conserve fuel and get the most heat out of every log.
+Feel like you're constantly feeding your wood stove?
+If you're burning through your woodpile faster than expected, the problem might not be your firewood.
+Take a close look at your stove's door seal.
+A leaky stove door gasket lets in too much air, forcing your stove to burn hotter and faster—sending your money right up the chimney.
+It also makes a slow, steady burn nearly impossible.
+The good news?
+A new gasket is a simple, affordable fix that restores control, helping you conserve fuel and get the most heat from every log.

 Key Takeaways